Here’s a sample resume we recently produced for an Oil & Gas Engineer in Singapore.

 1. Resume Header

 The executive summary gives a quick overview of your work history.
-Here, we want to communicate your strong work ethic, desire to learn and leadership abilities, if any.
-If you’ve got domain expertise in the field you’re applying for, do heavily emphasise that.
+Here, we want to communicate your strong work ethic, desire to learn and leadership abilities.

 It is highly recommended to include a technical skills table in your resume.
 This will help the recruiter gain a quick understanding of your skills in a single glance.

 Always break your work experiences into 2 parts – your daily workscope and your achievements.

 For the daily workscope, include a high level summary.
 Workscopes which are implied can be omitted.
 Remember, you want to keep your resume short and sharp for the recruiter.

 This section includes all the keywords resume scanning softwares often use.
 Its important to place key softwares/languages here relevant to the job ad you’re applying for.
 Scan the job application and parrot back the key phrases they’ve mentioned into your resume.